-- 1. Create a Slack bot. - 2.
-Once your bot is created, you can find Bot User OAuth Access Token in its settings.
-This Bot User OAuth Access Token is what we use for SPIDERMON_SLACK_SENDER_TOKEN. - 3.
+- 1. Create a Slack bot app. - 2.
+Go to the OAuth & Permissions tab on the left sidebar. - 3.
+Under Bot Token Scopes make sure the bot has the chat:write permission. - 4.
+Once the bot is installed to your workspace, copy the Bot User OAuth Access Token from this tab.
+This Bot User OAuth Access Token is what we use for SPIDERMON\SLACK\SENDER\TOKEN. - 5.
 Lastly, add your Slack credentials to your Scrapy project's settings.